 - People are living longer: With advancements in health care and the overall well-being of Canadians, we are living longer than ever.
 That means that more money will be needed in retirement, so more people choose to work longer.
 Two out of five Canadians who are 65 currently will live past the age of 90, which is a very long time to retire.

-- Some people enjoy their work: I know it sounds crazy, right!
-But yes, many people get bored during retirement or are passionate about their job, so decide to continue to work.
+- Some people enjoy their work: I know it sounds crazy, right?
+But it’s actually quite common for many people to get bored during retirement.
+Or they are passionate about their job, so they decide to continue to work.

 Early Retirement – Between Age 50 – 64

-Many Canadians dream about retiring early, as they start to get burned out from their work in their 40’s and 50’s.
-I’m sure that most people would choose to retire early if they had the means.
+Many Canadians dream about retiring early, as they start to get burned out from their work in their 40s and 50s.
+I’m sure most people would retire early if they had the means.

-It requires a lot of discipline, and either being able to save a high percentage of your income each year and investing it wisely or to make a lot of money.
+It requires a lot of discipline, and you must be either able to save a high percentage of your income each year and invest it wisely or make a lot of money.

 While it’s easy to see the benefits of early retirement, such as more free time, less stress, and the ability to travel, there are also downsides to early retirement.

 Stress can be added if you didn’t save enough money, with a constant worry about not having enough to last.
-There’s also the chance you could get bored or lonely if nobody else you know is retired, which can harm your health.
+You could also get bored or lonely if nobody else you know is retired, which can harm your health.

-If early retirement is your goal, think it through carefully, and make sure you have planned your finances out perfectly!
+If early retirement is your goal, think it through carefully, and ensure you have planned your finances perfectly!